-Lateglacial Ceramic Innovation and Symbolism from the Balkans in its Wider Context
+Late Glacial Ceramic Innovation and Symbolism from the Balkans in its Wider Context

 REBECCA FARBSTEIN

 Introduction

 One of the world’s most famous ceramic artefacts is the so-called ‘Venus’ of Dolní Věstonice I (hereafter DV I), discovered in fragments during excavations at the site in 1925.
 When the fragments were refitted together, it was recognised as a female figurine with a schematic face and large breasts (Figure 10.1).
 In the century since this figurine was first discovered, it has captured both popular and specialist attention, and it remains an icon of both ceramic art and Palaeolithic art.
 Despite its celebrated status, this figurine is, perhaps, a misleading example of both ceramic art and Palaeolithic art.
 The vast majority of Palaeolithic art was not representational, much less anthropomorphic.
 Although, quantitatively, Palaeolithic ceramic artefacts represent a large proportion of the surviving Eurasian Palaeolithic art assemblages (more than 13,000 ceramic artefacts have been found to date), most Palaeolithic ceramics were not as well-preserved as the Venus I from DV I.